 i.
 Anticipated growth catalysts are unlikely to materialize

 ii.
-Unanticipated negative event changed the growth outlook
+Unanticipated negative events have changed the growth outlook

 iv.
 Industry growth trends break down